FASB crypto accounting changes: a jargon-free guide

 Recording the fair value of a company’s Bitcoin holdings in the profit and loss statement would fulfill accounting and audit requirements.
 But what about tax?

-As noted by Deloitte expert Rob Massey in a recent MicroStrategy World Tax and Accounting Panel, the rules on reporting for GAAP purposes do not always align with tax requirements.
+As noted by Deloitte expert Rob Massey in a MicroStrategy World Tax and Accounting Panel, the rules on reporting for GAAP purposes do not always align with tax requirements.

 In the US, the IRS regards crypto assets such a Bitcoin as property.
 For most taxpayers, a capital gain or loss for tax purposes isn’t recorded until such time as Bitcoin is used or disposed of.